Percival33/github-api/README.md

 ## Usage

-To avoid rate limit for unauthorized user from Github API, authenticate using `/auth` or create `credentials.json`.
+To avoid rate limit for unauthorized user from Github API, authenticate by creating `credentials.json`.
 See [creating credentials](#github-api-authorization).

 1. One option is to go to [/docs](http://127.0.0.1:8000/docs) and use Swagger UI to use API